-- 10.2.1 As at 31 March 2020, Wyre had approximately 1086 PROWs in total.
+10.2.1 As at 31 March 2021, Wyre had approximately 1068 PROWs in total.
 This figure includes bridleways, footpaths, byways open to all traffic, and public path order applications.
-The total number of PROWs in Wyre equates to a total combined length of over 400Km's. - 10.2.2 This includes over 380km's of footpaths and over 28km's of bridleways.
+The total number of PROWs in Wyre equates to a total combined length of over 413Km's.

+10.2.2 This includes over 370km's of footpath, over 26km's of bridleways and 16km defined as other types.
 The data is a snapshot taken from dynamic data and so is under constant review by Lancashire County Council and is subject to change as part of a continuous review programme.